 In the 15th Century, two great Houses (both alike in dignity…) fought a series of civil wars for the control of the English throne.
 The House of Lancaster was represented by a red rose, and the House of York by a white rose.
 The War of the Roses lasted generations in sporadic fighting.
 It finally ended in 1485 when Henry VII (a Lancaster) married Elizabeth of York, uniting the two claims.
 As a symbol of the union of two great Houses, the Tudor Rose was created.
 With the Tudor Rose, the red petals of Lancaster rose embrace the snowy white petals of York.

 Crummles fine enamels are created in the tradition of Georgian enamels and Halcyon Days Revival boxes.
 This piece measures 1.75 inches in diameter and 1 inch tall.
 This Lancaster rose is hand painted enamel over copper with gilt brass mount and hinge.
 The enamel surfaces and metal findings are in excellent condition.
 The original display box is included and will be packed with care to preserve both the inner and outer boxes.

 Please take your time with the photos and consider them part of the description.
 Let me know if you have any questions and feel free to check out the many Bilston & Battersea treasures available in my shop!
-If you are more comfortable making your purchase from a platform like Etsy, this item is listed there as well.
+Sales from the WhyteWing website benefit The Trevor Project, but if you are more comfortable making your purchase on a platform like Etsy, this fine floral enamel is listed in my shop there as well.